Taking a screenshot is the quickest and best way to save any type of potentially-expiring visual information that could be useful later on.

 Although this is the easiest way to screenshot, it’s not the most practical one as it captures your whole screen, or if you have multiple screens connected to your computer, it captures the content shown on all of them.

-For more precise work, you may want to use something that directly allows you to specify which area of the screen you wish to capture.
+For more accurate work, you may want to use something that directly allows you to specify which area of the screen you wish to capture.

 2. Screenshot Using The Snipping Tool